 Alexander Koujianos Goldberg

-I am a third year PhD student in the Computer Science Department at Carnegie Mellon University, where I am advised by Giulia Fanti and Nihar Shah.
+I am a fourth year PhD student in the Computer Science Department at Carnegie Mellon University, where I am advised by Giulia Fanti and Nihar Shah.
 I am supported in part by an NSF Graduate Research Fellowship.
-I am broadly interested in data privacy and anonymity, especially with respect to transparent sharing of data.
-I am highly motivated by the application area of improving scientific peer review.
-My current reserach looks at questions of measurement, privacy and transparency in peer review.
+I am broadly interested in methods to improve decision making from distributed human evaluations.
+One application area I have considered extensively is scientific peer review.
+My current research focuses on two main areas.
+First, I work on leveraging AI and statistical tools to enhance the quality and fairness of review processes.
+Second, I develop methods for privacy-preserving data sharing of non-tabular data like graphs and time-series, which can enable more transparency into review processes while preserving participant anonymity.

 Prior to CMU, I received my A.B. in Applied Mathematics from Harvard College where I was lucky to work with Salil Vadhan.
 As an undergrad, I did research on differentially private inference for models of random graphs.
 Before beginning my PhD, I spent three years working as a data scientist at Facebook on ads transparency and integrity.